 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-Breakfast at the hotel.
-Check out and transfer from Kanchanaburi to Bangkok Airport for flight to Chiang Mai.
+Enjoy breakfast at the hotel before checking out and transferring from Kanchanaburi to Bangkok Airport for your flight to Chiang Mai.

-Upon arrival in Chiang Mai, explore the old and modern city, including its old crumbling city walls, gates, moat, eclectic markets, residential areas, majestic foreign consulates, government buildings and Tapae Road, one of Chiang Mai’s main streets.
-Continue with a drive up to Doi Suthep Mountain for a visit to Wat Phra That Doi Suthep.
-Built in 1384 AD, this is the most sacred temple in Northern Thailand.
-Inside the temple, see one of the most sacred stupas in all of Thailand.
-A fantastic panoramic view over the city can be seen from here.
+Upon arrival in Chiang Mai, explore both the old and modern parts of the city, including its ancient crumbling walls, gates, moat, eclectic markets, residential areas, majestic foreign consulates, government buildings, and Tapae Road — one of Chiang Mai’s main streets.
+Continue with a drive up Doi Suthep Mountain to visit Wat Phra That Doi Suthep, built in 1384 AD and considered the most sacred temple in Northern Thailand.
+Inside the temple, admire one of the country’s most revered stupas and enjoy a stunning panoramic view over the city.

-In the early evening, be met with the guide at the hotel and transfer by van Chiang Mai city to explore evening street food markets on foot.
-Taste some northern Thai delicacies and learn how to order food in Thai.
-The tour ends at around 21:00.
+In the early evening, meet your guide at the hotel and transfer by van into Chiang Mai city to explore the evening street food markets on foot.
+Sample a variety of Northern Thai delicacies and learn how to order food in Thai.
+The tour concludes at around 21:00.

 Overnight in Chiang Mai.